Developer Guides & Tutorials

 Here we are reading the locale code from the URL and checking if it's supported by the app.
 If not, we "guess" the locale and redirect the user to the corresponding route.
 If it is supported, we switch to it and proceed to the requested page.

 To test this feature, try changing the locale code directly within the URL.
-For example, try entering en, ru, an unsupported locale, and no locale at all: every case should be properly handled.
+For example, try entering en, lv, an unsupported locale, and no locale at all: every case should be properly handled.
 Nice — now we know how to change the language dynamically in our app!

 Rewriting the URL on locale switch